 Assignment: Earth Sustainability Framework

 Assignment: Earth is our plan for a healthy, just and thriving campus and world.
-Authored by the USC Presidential Working Group on Sustainability in Education, Research and Operations with input from teams across the university, it establishes a vision, aspirations and goals for USC across five domains:
+Authored by the USC Presidential Working Group (PWG) on Sustainability in Education, Research and Operations with input from teams across the university, it establishes a vision, aspirations and goals for USC across five domains:

 Assignment: Earth formalizes our commitment to addressing climate change and creating a more sustainable future.
 It will guide our actions through 2028 and beyond and enable us to adapt to innovations and new solutions as they emerge.
 Hear USC’s Chief Sustainability Officer Mick Dalrymple describe how you can get involved.